wp-plugins/quickapp/readme.txt

-=== Quickapp – Mobile App for your WP Blog (Android, iOS & HTML5) ===
+=== Quickapp – Mobile App for your WP Blog (Android & HTML5) ===
 Contributors: fsdsolutions
 Donate link: http://www.fsdsolutions.com/payment_options.html
-Tags: android, mobile, HTML5 app, mobile app, mobile theme, smartphones, web app, wptouch, webapp, app generator, wp to mobile, wp mobile app, iphone, ios app, native app, wp blog app, android app
+Tags: android, mobile, HTML5 app, mobile app, mobile theme, smartphones, web app, wptouch, webapp, app generator, wp to mobile, wp mobile app, native app, wp blog app, android app
 Requires at least: 3.0.1
 Tested up to: 4.0
 Stable tag: 1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Are you a wordpress blogger wanting to reach out to your audience on mobile devices, such as iPhone, iPad and Android Phone?
+Are you a wordpress blogger wanting to reach out to your audience on mobile devices?

 == Description ==
 <p>QuickApp is a WordPress plugin created for bloggers like you.
 It offers a convenient way to turn your Wordpress blog into Mobile apps.
 You can also self-publish your App as a native Mobile App to the Google Play Store.
 Or we can help you with submitting your Android App for a very nominal fee. </p>